chewy441014/tech-blog/README.md

 # Tech Blog
 A full stack web app which allows users to communicate in a blog like format.
 Hosted on Heroku.
 The tech blog utilizes MVC (Model, View, Controller), to structure the development files.
+It also integrates a hosted database to store users, posts, and comments using MySQL and JawsDB hosting service.

 ## Usage
 To use this blog, simply navigate to the [demo site](https://tech-blog-preston.herokuapp.com/).
 Once there you can create an account by clicking 'Signup'.
 After signing in you can create posts from your dashboard, comment on other's posts, and edit your posts.